Pink eye or conjunctivitis causes painful, red, and itchy eyes. The time it takes to clear up depends on the type of

 - transmit via droplets from a cough or sneeze

 - result from an upper respiratory infection or cold

 - occur with other symptoms, such as a fever and body aches, depending on the cause

 3. Bacterial pink eye

-Common causes of bacterial pink eye spreading from one person to another
+Viral or bacterial pink eye can spread from one person to another

 - sharing personal hygiene or other items

 - shaking hands or other close personal contact

 - using unclean or old makeup that has collected bacteria

 - using contact lenses where pathogens are present